-GE to take $6.2 billion charge tied to GE Capital
+With a $6B charge comes new thoughts about GE's future

 Continue Reading Below

+CEO John Flannery, who was put in charge of reviving the company last summer, revealed significant issues at GE Capital Tuesday which will lead to a $6.2 billion after-tax charge in the fourth quarter.

+The problems were revealed after review and reserve testing of GE Capital's runoff insurance portfolio.
+GE Capital will also suspend its dividend to GE for the foreseeable future.

-"At a time when we are moving forward as a company, a charge of this magnitude from a legacy insurance portfolio in runoff for more than a decade is deeply disappointing," GE CEO John Flannery said in a company release.
+"At a time when we are moving forward as a company, a charge of this magnitude from a legacy insurance portfolio in runoff for more than a decade is deeply disappointing," Flannery said.

-Shares of General Electric Co. tumbled more than 4 percent before the market opened Tuesday.

-Flannery, who took over as CEO in August, announced late last year that GE would be shedding business units worth more than $20 billion over the next year or two.
-The company has been paring businesses for well over a decade now, returning to its industrial roots.
+Flannery said almost immediately upon taking the top job at GE that everything was on the table, but that GE would focus on three divisions: energy, aviation and health care.

+Flannery has emphasized that each business must deliver and that more direct links between performance and reward were critical.

 Continue Reading Below